-As of March 31, 2009 and December 31, 2008, the Company had net deferred income tax liabilities of approximately \$181 million and \$179 million, respectively.
+As of June 30, 2009 and December 31, 2008, the Company had net deferred income tax liabilities of approximately \$182 million and \$179 million, respectively.
 The deferred tax liabilities relate to certain of the Company's indirect subsidiaries, which file separate income tax returns.

-During the three months ended March 31, 2009 and 2008, the Company recorded \$3 million and \$2 million of income tax expense.
+The Company recorded \$4 million of income tax expense during the three months ended June 30, 2009 and \$7 million and \$2 million during the six months ended June 30, 2009 and 2008, respectively.
 Income tax expense is recognized through current federal and state income tax expense as well as increases to the deferred tax liabilities of certain of the Company's indirect corporate subsidiaries.